Artifact previews

 How to display AI-generated artifacts in generative AI chat.

-Artifacts are AI-generated outputs like documents, images, code, workflows.
+Artifacts are AI-generated outputs such as documents, images, code, workflows.
 These artifacts are rendered as previews that typically contain a label and description, with metadata and related actions.

-Generated artifacts can be displayed in two different ways within the chat experience, each serving different user needs and interaction models:
+You can display generated artifacts in two ways within the chat experience, each serving different user needs and interaction models:

-Inline previews: These previews emphasize quick understanding and enable contextual interactions like download or copy within the chat interface.
+Inline previews: These previews emphasize quick understanding and enable contextual interactions such as download or copy within the chat interface.

 Canvas previews: These previews display in the chat and expand to show the full artifact in an adjacent area where users can view and interact with the content.